What You Need to Know About ISO 45001

 • Communicate the importance of effective OH&S management to workers and other interested parties, as well as the importance of following OH&S management system requirements.

-• Ensure processes for consultation and participation of workers, and functioning health and safety committees.
+• Ensure processes for consultation and participation of workers, as well as functioning health and safety committees.

 Top management must be able to provide evidence these duties are fulfilled by showing documentation.